t17sk18/sql-data-analytics-project/README.md

-# Data Warehouse and Analytics Project
+# Data Warehouse, Exploratory Data Analytics and Advance Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.